Fontana dei Quattro Fiumi: Unveiling

 The report is actually less detailed about the process of publicly unveiling the fountain.
 However, it does give ample descriptions of the responses of the spectators who had gathered in the Piazza.
 Once there, Bernal notes, the citizens of the city were overwhelmed by the massive fountain, with its huge lifelike figures.
 The report mentions the "enraptured souls" of the population, the fountain, which "gushes out a wealth of silvery treasures" causing "no little wonder" in the onlookers.
 Bernal then continues to describe the fountain, making continuous reference to the seeming naturalism of the figures and its astonishing effect on those in the piazza.

 The making of the fountain was met by opposition by the people of Rome for several reasons.
 First, Innocent X had the fountain built at public expense during the intense famine of 1646–48.
 Throughout the construction of the fountain, the city murmured and talk of riot was in the air.
 Pasquinade writers protested against the construction of the fountain in September 1648 by attaching hand-written invectives on the stone blocks used to make the obelisk.
 These pasquinades read, "We do not want Obelisks and Fountains, it is bread that we want.
 Bread, Bread, Bread!"
 Innocent quickly had the authors arrested, and disguised spies patrol the Pasquino statue and Piazza Navona.

 The street vendors of the market also opposed the construction of the fountain, as Innocent X expelled them from the piazza.
-The Pamphilij pope believed they detracted from the magnificence of the square.
+The Pamphili pope believed they detracted from the magnificence of the square.
 The vendors refused to move, and the papal police had to chase them from the piazza.
-Roman Jews, in particular, lamented the closing of the Navona, since they were allowed to sell used articles of clothing there at the Wednesday market.
+Roman Jews, in particular, lamented the closing of the Navona, since they had been allowed to sell used articles of clothing there at the Wednesday market.